byui-cse/cse251-course/week11/prepare.md

 Most of this lesson will be going over Java program examples.
 Please take the time to copy these examples to your computer and run them.

+> If you don't have a Java compiler on your computer, you can create a free account at [replit.com.](www.replit.com) that will allow you to write, compile and run Java programs.

 ## How does Java run programs

 A Java program is compiled into an executable.
 However, that executable is made of bytes called Java Bytecode.
 Once a you have the program in bytecode, there is a Java Interpreter for each type of operating system - as you can see in the figure below.
 Python has the same structure except Python programs are not compiled but interpreted when run.